schipeltaper/veganexplainer/index.md

 **This actually look like a vary tasty dinner!**
 > Source: My personal opinion :)

 **If at any point this all seems like a lot to take in.
-There's no need to worry as in this video we'll gradually build up a complete and simple overview of all the essential practical information for you to start pursuing a healthy plant-based diet.**
+There's no need to worry as in this video we'll gradually build up a complete and simple overview of all the essential practical information that you need to start pursuing a healthy plant-based diet.**

 **Then our next section is fruit.
 The recommended amount is to eat 2 to 3 pieces of fruit every single day.**
 > [https://www.veganisme.org/informatie/voeding/](https://www.veganisme.org/informatie/voeding/)